 I am frequently asked whether a strategic plan really makes a difference in law firm performance.
 As I have encountered many firms without strategic plans who have achieved high levels of success, this is a fair question.

 The reality is that the survival instincts and talents of the partners in many law firms are the primary drivers of their success.
 These firms operate at very high energy levels, emphasize clients and cases, and measure success in mostly economic terms.

 As law firms mature, however, it becomes more difficult to compete using a two dimensional approach.
 To be consistent winners, law firms need a strategy to identify opportunities that allows for real growth in capacity and capability.

-A strategic plan is most effective for achieving the following:
+Law firm strategic planning is most effective to achieve the following:

 - Sustained success in the long term;

 - A basis for choosing between opportunities; and

 Education before plan development

 While many attorneys agree that a strategic plan could make a positive difference in their firm performance, they fear that the process of creating a plan will not result in meaningful change.
 Having read a number of strategic plans that were never implemented, this also seems be a valid concern.